trakyari/HW2-CS-441/README.md

 options of the outcome of the process is to either to
 - finish the walk
 - move to a neighboring node

+If the attacker decides to end the walk, then nothing else happens.

+If the attacker looks at the neighbors of the current node and sees that there are available neighbors to walk to, they will pick one of the neighbors at random and walk there provided are iterations still left.

+Upon arriving to the node, the attacker will then perform a SimRank on the node by comparing it to all nodes in the original network (graph).
+After performing the similarity analysis, the attacker will then pick at random one of the nodes that was equal to or above the similarity threshold.
+The SimRank algorithm has been reused from HW1.

+If the attacker finds themselves stuck, the walk will end there.
+Additionally, if the attacker attempted to perform an attack on the current node and was unsuccessful the walk will end there as well.

 This attack is performed on the `perturbed` graph since it represents the actual network topology including honeypots and modifications to existing machines.